minnesota house of representatives

 Join Our Community

-We are working hard to legalize human composting in Minnesota and increase access to this new model of ecological death care.
+We continue to work to legalize human composting in Minnesota, nationwide, and across the world to increase access to this new model of ecological death care.
 We can’t do this work without the support of engaged community members like you.
 Here are a few ways to get involved:

 Related Articles